Fellowship Training Summary by Year

 Procedural training

 Fellows undergo simulation training in pediatric flexible bronchoscopy using a combination of a 3D-printed airway and a virtual reality simulator.
-Thereafter, they received formative feedback and just-in-time training with every patient bronchoscopy.
+Thereafter, they receive formative feedback and just-in-time training with every patient bronchoscopy.
 Fellows usually perform 40-50 bronchoscopies in their first year of training and fewer during their research years.